Granville Conway: World War II

 He continued with the Maritime Commission and then in March 1944 as Deputy Administrator of the War Shipping Administration as first assistant to Admiral Emory S. Land.
 He was named head of the War Shipping Administration in 1946.

-In World War II, the captain earned much of the credit for the record speed achieved in transporting men and materiel to the European Theater of operations.
-He was highly entrepreneurial and inventive, shipping millions of tons of badly needed fuel for the allied war effort in ballast tanks and double bottoms otherwise meant for seawater to stabilize ships in bad weather, and to protect against mishaps.
+In World War II, the captain earned much of the credit for the speed achieved in transporting men and materiel to the European Theater of operations.
+He was entrepreneurial and inventive, shipping millions of tons of needed fuel for the allied war effort in ballast tanks and double bottoms otherwise meant for seawater to stabilize ships in bad weather, and to protect against mishaps.
 He conceived the idea of shipping fighter planes, bombers and all kinds of vital dry cargo on the decks of tankers by building spar decks over the oil piping, otherwise wasted space.
-In appreciation for this accomplishment the Army Air Forces awarded Captain Conway its Certificate of Meritorious Service – the first time it had ever been given to a civilian.
-He always kept a letter from Winston Churchill under the glass of his desk; in it, proclaimed that his idea to ship whole fighter planes on the decks of tankers would never work, but FDR supported Conway's intuition and it paid off big in the eventual victory.
+For this accomplishment the Army Air Forces awarded Captain Conway its Certificate of Meritorious Service – the first time it had ever been given to a civilian.
+He always kept a letter from Winston Churchill under the glass of his desk; in it, that his idea to ship whole fighter planes on the decks of tankers would never work, but FDR supported Conway and it paid off big in the eventual victory.

 Working as a volunteer during World War II, he managed the shipping of all Red Cross supplies to Europe (at no cost to the organization).
 He was responsible for secretly gathering the available ships from around the world to transport the men and machinery for the D-Day invasion.